 Frequently Asked Questions

-What are the requirements for keeping horses, goats, chickens, or other farm animals on my property?
+What are the requirements for keeping horses, goats, chickens, bees, or other farm animals on my property?

 The exact requirements depend on the type of animal as well as the acreage and zoning district of the underlying property.
 After finding the zoning of the property, Click here and download the "Animal Keeping Requirements" summary sheet which summarizes the requirements based on the zoning district and type of animal.
 Horses fall under the "livestock" category.